 new series Remapping the Trans-National: A Dartmouth Series in American Studies, which serves as a forum for Dartmouth's leadership in charting the future course of American Studies throughout the world.

-Other important series include Reencounters with Colonialism and The Collected Writings of Rousseau.
+Other important series include Reencounters with Colonialism, The Collected Writings of Rousseau, and the Geisel Series in Global Health and Medicine.